-The collective voice for sixteen Medical Colleges in Aotearoa New Zealand
+The collective voice for seventeen Medical Colleges in Aotearoa New Zealand

 The Council of Medical Colleges (CMC) supports the provision of a well-trained and safe medical workforce to serve the best interests of the Aotearoa New Zealand community.

 Ensuring a safe, high-quality medical workforce

-We are the collective voice for sixteen medical colleges in New Zealand.
+We are the collective voice for seventeen medical colleges in New Zealand.
 Medical colleges are not-for-profit educational bodies responsible for the training, examination and recertification of medical practitioners.
 The colleges also set standards for clinical practice.
 Ensuring a safe, well-trained medical workforce, and in turn the highest quality medical care for the community, is a core purpose of the medical colleges.